-The consolidated financial statements as at and for the period ended June 30, 2016 have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.

-For all the periods upto and including the quarter and year ended March 31, 2016, the Group prepared its financial statements in accordance with accounting standards notified under the section 133 of the Companies Act 2013 (Indian GAAP).
-These financial statement for the quarter ended June 30, 2016 are the Group's first Ind AS financial statements.
+These consolidated financial statements have been prepared in accordance with Indian Accounting Standards ("Ind AS") notified under the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016, as applicable.
+For all the periods upto and including the quarter and year ended March 31, 2016, the Group had earlier prepared and presented its financial statements in accordance with accounting standards notified under the section 133 of the Companies Act 2013 (Indian GAAP).
+Reconciliations and descriptions of the effect of the transition to Ind AS from Indian GAAP is given in Note 41.